BBC: Music

 The BBC Proms have been produced by the BBC every year since 1927, stepping in to fund the popular eight-week summer classical music festival when music publishers Chappell and Co withdrew their support.
 In 1930, the newly formed BBC Symphony Orchestra gave all 49 Proms, and have performed at every Last Night of the Proms since then.
-The Proms have been held at the Royal Albert Hall since 1941, and the BBC's orchestras and choirs are the backbone of the festival, giving around 40% to 50% of all performances each season.
+The Proms have been held at the Royal Albert Hall since 1941, and the BBC's orchestras and choirs are the backbone of the festival, giving about 40% to 50% of all performances each season.

 Many famous musicians of every genre have played at the BBC, such as The Beatles (Live at the BBC is one of their many albums).
-The BBC is also responsible for the broadcast of Glastonbury Festival, Reading and Leeds Festivals and United Kingdom coverage of the Eurovision Song Contest, a show with which the broadcaster has been associated for over 60 years.
+The BBC is also responsible for the broadcast of the Glastonbury Festival and the Reading and Leeds Festivals, and it has participated in the Eurovision Song Contest representing the for over 60 years.
 The BBC also operates the division of BBC Audiobooks sometimes found in association with Chivers Audiobooks.